BatchLabs/Batch-iOS-SDK-Extension/README.md

 This repository contains Batch's iOS Extension SDK.

 It is a light version that only uses Extension-safe APIs.
-For now it provides Rich Push capabilities.
+It provides Rich Push capabilities and other functionality.

-The project is written in Swift 5, but Objective-C projects are supported
+The project is written in Swift 5, but Objective-C projects are supported.
+If you do not have Swift code in your app and do not want to bundle the Swift runtime on versions lower than iOS 12.2, use Batch-iOS-SDK-Extension-ObjC.

 ## Requirements

 - iOS 10 and higher
-- A Xcode version that supports Swift 5 and higher
+- Xcode 11 and higher

-## Integration

-A complete integration documentation can be found [here]() todo: batch.com/doc link

 ### Cocoapods